James-Akerman/python-api-challenge/README.md

 * For part two I created a heat map that displays the humidity for every city from the part I of the homework.

-* I narred down the DataFrame to find the following weather condition.
+* I narrowed down the DataFrame to find the following weather condition.

   * A max temperature lower than 80 degrees but higher than 70.